hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 <a name="google-landmarks-challenge"></a>
 ### Kaggle: Google Landmarks Challenge (2020)

-The [Google Landmarks Challenge][kaggle_glc2020] is a large scale competition, with more than 5'000'000 images of more than 200'000 human-made or natural landmarks.
+The [Google Landmarks Challenge][kaggle_glc2020] is a large-scale competition, with more than 5'000'000 images of more than 200'000 human-made or natural landmarks.
 The competition is divided into 2 tracks:
 - **Retrieval Track** &mdash; matching a specific object in an input image to all other instances of that object in a catalog of reference images.
 Think of it as the Reverse Image Search feature of Google.
 - **Recognition Track** &mdash; recognizing specific instances of objects, e.g. distinguishing Niagara Falls from just any waterfall.